Gaffey/ExCP/README.md

 ### Eval checkpoints

-Our compressed checkpoints are released at [checkpoints]().
-For convinence, we provide the full checkpoint of the first saved iteration (checkpoint-1000), so the total compressed file is larger than theoretical.
+Our compressed checkpoints are released at [baidu pan](https://pan.baidu.com/s/1534fBpUs-QaDSdAvgNxnpA?pwd=73h2).
+For convenience, we provide the full checkpoint of the first saved iteration (checkpoint-1000), so the total compressed file is larger than theoretical.

 Download the checkpoints and run the scripts to reconstruct all checkpoints saved in the training process.